magefan/shopware-plugin-blog/README.md

 </p>

 ### Enable Blog Comments
 To get feedback and keep a dialogue with your customers you need blog comments.
-They help you to learn about the topics your readers like and what they think of your blog in general.
+They help you to learn about the topics your readers like and what they think of your Shopware blog in general.
 This contributes greatly to your content strategy and helps to establish trust and authority.

 ## Documentation